Routing traffic in Meshnet

 The App Store version of the macOS NordVPN app doesn't provide the required functionality for your device to act as a traffic routing host.

-A list of available devices you ran route traffic through is shown in the Devices in Meshnet list in the connection menu (Windows and macOS) and the Route traffic menu (Android and iOS).
+A list of available devices you ran route traffic through is shown in the Devices in Meshnet list in the connection menu (Windows and macOS), the Devices list (Android), and the Route traffic menu (iOS).

 Even though traffic routing opens a multitude of opportunities, it is vital to be aware of the potential situations that could arise while using this feature.
 When using traffic routing, be cautious that: